 How to Prepare for a Pre-Employment Behavioral Assessment

-The first thing you should do is understand what you’re facing with these tests.
+The first thing you should do is understand what you’re facing with these tests and why you are taking the particular pre-employment assessment.
 Prepping for the Caliper Personality Test is one good way to start.
-It encompases the basic principles of any pre-employment assessment.
+It encompasses the basic principles of any pre-employment assessment.

 An assessment test, on the other hand, makes hiring more than a coin toss.
 It adds science to the equation.
 The scientific insight the tests provide is the catalyst for the prevalence of assessment tests in recruitment today.

 While we recommend being honest, it is a good idea to keep in mind who you are at work.
 The person you are at work is not necessarily the person you are at home.
 Keep this in mind and take that into context when preparing for and taking the pre-employment assessment.

 Practice, practice, practice!
 Just as you would study and prepare for exams while you were in school, practicing pre-employment assessments is vital.
 If you have practiced the assessment and are familiar with the format, the easier it will be.

 Step 1 - Sign up for practice assessments